-The UKIPO declared all days between 24 March and 29 July to be interrupted days and any deadlines for patents, supplementary protection certificates, trade marks and designs, and applications for them, which fell on an interrupted day were extended until 30 July.
+The UKIPO has declared 24 March, and subsequent days until further notice, to be interrupted days and any deadlines for patents, supplementary protection certificates, trade marks and designs, and applications for them, which fall on an interrupted day will be extended until further notice.

-This decision applied to all statutory time periods set out in UK legislation and to all non-statutory periods set by the UKIPO.
-This decision did not apply to time periods set out under the various international IP treaties, for example, the Patent Cooperation Treaty, European Patent Convention, or the Madrid system, where the UKIPO may be acting as a receiving office.
+This decision applies to all statutory time periods set out in UK legislation, and to all non-statutory periods set by the UKIPO.
+This decision does not apply to time periods set out under the various international IP treaties, for example, the Patent Cooperation Treaty, European Patent Convention, or the Madrid system, where the UKIPO may be acting as a receiving office.

 The German Patent and Trade Mark Office (DPMA)

-All current time limits set by the DPMA were automatically extended until 04 May 2020.
-There will not be any notifications about the amended deadline expiry dates and no notice has been issued.
+All current time limits set by the DPMA are automatically extended until 04 May 2020.
+There will not be any notifications about the amended deadline expiry dates.
 This does not apply to deadlines set by the law (such as priority or opposition deadlines).
-On 30 April 2020, the DPMA issued a notice that all hearings and oral proceedings that have been scheduled will not take place and are cancelled ex officio and until 30 June 2020 and no summons to appear in hearings or oral proceedings will be issued, whether the proceedings are unilateral or multilateral.
-The DPMA notices can be found here.
+The DPMA notice can be found here.

 The World Intellectual Property Organization (WIPO)

-Although these general extensions provide welcome flexibility, we do not intend to make routine use of these extensions but are committed to file applications, responses and other required documents within their original deadlines with our staff working from home backed up by secure remote access.
+Although these general extensions provide welcome flexibility, we do not intend to make routine use of these extensions but are committed to file applications, responses and other required documents within their original deadlines with our staff working from home.
 We do not therefore envisage any interruption to our services at this time.